Easy Winter Packing List For Kids

 High-quality ski gear can make a big difference in your kids’ experience on the mountain.
 They grow so fast so unless you’re taking a ski trip multiple times a year, renting your skis, snowboards, boots, poles, and helmets is the best way to go – and you can always switch out if they’re whining about comfort!

-Ski Butlers offer top-notch equipment and hassle-free delivery directly to your doorstep (with a 15% discount for BSVR guests!), and Big Sky Sports Rentals has local rental locations in Mountain Village and Madison Base with online booking options and rental delivery to your Big Sky vacation rental.
+Ski Butlers offer top-notch equipment and hassle-free delivery directly to your doorstep (with a 15% discount for Big Sky Vacation Rentals guests!), and Big Sky Sports Rentals has local rental locations in Mountain Village and Madison Base with online booking options and rental delivery to your Big Sky vacation rental.

 5. Stick together